farhana988/Pawlogue-client/README.md

-# Pawlogue
+# Pawlogue (A pet adoption platform)

-A pet adoption platform where you can find and adopt your new furry friend while supporting donation campaigns to help pets in need.
+ Here you can find and adopt your new furry friend of your likes while supporting donation campaigns to help pets in need.

 ## Purpose
 The purpose of this project is to create a platform that connects individuals with pets in need of loving homes, while also allowing users to contribute to donation campaigns that support the well-being of these animals.
 The site aims to provide a user-friendly experience for pet adoption and charitable giving, making it easier for people to help pets in need and improve their lives.